LedgerHQ/nanos-secure-sdk/README.md

 The easiest way to build against last device OS is to use the docker image provided by ledger and accessible on ghcr.io.

 The corresponding GIT repository can be found [here](https://github.com/LedgerHQ/ledger-app-builder/).
-Please have a look at it's `README.md` for information about its usage.
+Please have a look at its `README.md` for information about its usage.

 ## Using the SDK directly (advanced users)